-742 The TFV Secretariat itself indicated in its most recent report to the ASP that it had been stretched to a maximum extent in order to cope with a radically increasing workload both in The Hague and in the field - Report to the ASP on the projects and the activities of the Board of Directors of the TFV for the period 1 July 2018 to 30 June 2019, ICC-ASP/18/14 (2019), para.6.
+742 The TFV Secretariat itself indicated in its most recent report to the ASP that it had been stretched to a maximum extent in order to cope with a radically increasing workload both in The Hague and in the field - Report to the ASP assistance mandates.
+While they note that the Board of Directors, TFV Secretariat and the Court have made efforts to address the above shortcomings, including in response to the IOM evaluation, clear and systemic change is needed for the Court and the Rome Statute system to regain credibility with potential donors, civil society and victims in this regard.

-organisations).743 As part of this process, the advantages and disadvantages of different legal statuses for the TFV could be examined, with the purpose of identifying the ideal model from the point of view of fundraising, within the framework set by the Rome Statute.
-The strategy should further anticipate engagement with civil society organisations, aiming to benefit from their position as multipliers for the purpose of obtaining additional funds for the TFV.

-- 945. Responsibilities and resources related to implementation of reparations and assistance mandates could be moved under the Registry's authority, namely to the VPRS.
+- 943. The Experts suggest that increased efficiency and effectiveness could be gained if the TFV is focused on its original mission as a trust fund, with functions restricted to fundraising, administration of the funds, and release of the funds and property as ordered by the Court and complementing reparations awards. - 944.
+In focusing on its core original mission as a fund, the TFV should develop as soon as possible a comprehensive and effective fundraising strategy that includes as targets private donors (e.g. corporations and large foundations and non-governmental organisations).
+743 As part of this process, the advantages and disadvantages of different legal statuses for the TFV could be examined, with the purpose of identifying the ideal model from the point of view of fundraising, within the framework set by the Rome Statute.
+The strategy should further anticipate engagement with civil society organisations, aiming to benefit from their position as multipliers for the purpose of obtaining additional funds for the TFV. - 945.
+Responsibilities and resources related to implementation of reparations and assistance mandates could be moved under the Registry's authority, namely to the VPRS.
 In so recommending, the Experts note the following.
 Firstly, a role for the Registry in the successful implementation of the Board's mandate was foreseen by the ASP already in 2002.
-Even before indicating the role of the Board, the ASP resolution indicates that 'The Registrar of the Court shall be responsible for providing such assistance as is necessary for the proper functioning of the Board in carrying out its tasks (...)'.744 Further, the Secretariat (already) leverages essential administrative functions from within the Registry, including legal services; reporting to the CBF; human resource management and development; procurement; finance; budget development, monitoring and reporting; SAP; security; communication and outreach; field office support; external relations; fundraising; reparations; information management; counsel support; language support.
+Even before indicating the role of the Board, the ASP resolution indicates that 'The Registrar of the Court shall be responsible for providing such assistance as is necessary for the proper functioning of the Board in carrying out its tasks (...)'.
+744 Further, the Secretariat (already) leverages essential administrative functions from within the Registry, including legal services; reporting to the CBF; human resource management and development; procurement; finance; budget development, monitoring and reporting; SAP; security; communication and outreach; field office support; external relations; fundraising; reparations; information management; counsel support; language support.
 The CBF recently requested the Court to report on division of responsibilities between Registry and TFV Secretariat, including possible synergies and duplications.
 745 Finally, a significant part of delivery of projects is also outsourced to implementing partners. - 946.
 The existing expertise in victim matters within the Registry should be complemented by transferring to the VPRS Secretariat staff with experience in reparations and assistance.
 Further input and expertise should be sought from field offices, as well as through cooperation with other international/regional organisations and external partners, such as civil society organisations. - 947.
 The Experts realise that such a change in structure and requiring amendments to a number of the Court's and TFV's legal texts would need to be gradual, to ensure it does not overwhelm the Registry or affect ongoing reparations and assistance projects.